BigBlymp/.github/profile/README.md

 🍠 Yamfore is a decentralized, non-custodial lending protocol purpose-built on the Cardano blockchain, offering crypto-backed loans with no margin calls, no ongoing interest repayments, and indefinite loan terms.

-η Uyniboard is a general purpose aggregator platform specifically built to utilize protocols on Cardano.
-It abstracts away all complicated user interfaces, leaving a safe and easy-to-use portal for participants to utilise DeFi products.
+η Uyniboard is a general-purpose DeFi platform built on Cardano, providing a suite of products while simplifying complex interfaces into a safe, easy-to-use portal for all users.

 🪙 Obymare is a stablecoin solution built for Cardano, meticulously designed for the blockchain's unique eUTXO model.
 Its $OBYUSD stablecoin provides unparalleled stability through exclusive over-collateralization with ADA, offering a secure and stable digital asset within the Cardano ecosystem.